 10. Field Service Manager

-If you have a background in management, then your services could be put to great use at a sustainable energy company.
-A field service manager provides vital support in the running of any company, including those that are dedicated to providing alternative energy sources.
+If you have a background in management, your services could be put to great use at a sustainable energy company.
+A field service manager provides vital support in the running of any company, including those dedicated to providing alternative energy sources.

-Whether you work for a solar, wind, or hydro-generated energy company, your job will be to oversee the staff and contractors who make the company’s mission a reality.
-Field service managers play a vital role in establishing equitable workplaces where everyone from the newest trainee to the most established long-term employee knows how to fulfill their role to the best of their ability.
+Whether you work for a solar, wind, or hydro-generated energy company, you will oversee the staff and contractors who make the company’s mission a reality.
+Field service managers play a vital role in establishing equitable workplaces where everyone, from the newest trainee to the most established long-term employee, knows how to fulfill their role to the best of their ability.

 11. Product Lifecycle Manager

 Product lifecycle managers are involved with each stage of a product’s life span, which produces plenty of great opportunities to contribute eco-friendly ideas.
-These involve everything from working with engineers to identify the best sustainable materials for production to ensure the product enjoys the longest life possible.
+These involve everything from working with engineers to identifying the best sustainable materials for production to ensuring the product has the longest life possible.

 Many companies provide generous compensation programs for product lifecycle managers, as their efforts can make the company more sustainable, profitable, and efficient.